Filter Options

 Are the hiking trails in good condition?

 “The gorillas move around freely and they don’t stick to any trails.
 So, your guide will take you on a trail in the forest to get you in the general vicinity of a gorilla group first.
 When you get closer, you’ll probably have to leave the trail and follow the guide and trackers while they make their way through forest undergrowth.
 They try to find the easiest way through for you and they will use machetes to clear branches along the way.
 Bwindi Impenetrable National Park is aptly named and vegetation tends to be very thick.
 Even the actual trails can be quite overgrown.
 On top of that, the trails can be slippery after rain.
-It is recommended you hire a porter who will not only carry your bag but also help you with a steady hand along the trail.”
+It is recommended that you hire a porter, who will not only carry your bag but also help you with a steady hand along the trail.”

 6